aashishraja/ExcelRetailSalesAnalysis/README.md

 ## 💡 Business Recommendations

-1. **Audit the discount strategy** — over half of all transactions are discounted and unprofitable on average.
-A tiered discount cap policy would meaningfully improve margins.
-2. **Investigate Furniture sub-categories** — Tables and Bookcases are consistently loss-making.
-Either reprice, renegotiate supplier costs, or deprioritise heavy-discount Furniture SKUs.
-3. **Re-engage hibernating customers** — 239 customers who have gone quiet are a warm audience.
+1. **Re-engage hibernating customers** — 239 customers who have gone quiet are a warm audience.
 Targeted outreach with personalised offers based on their historical purchase category is a low-cost growth lever.

-4. **Double down on Technology** — highest margin category with consistent growth.
-Copiers and Phones should be the focus of upsell and cross-sell activity.
-5. **Leverage Q4 seasonality** — the data clearly shows Q4 outperformance.
+2. **Leverage Q4 seasonality** — the data clearly shows Q4 outperformance.
 Marketing and inventory investment should be front-loaded into Q3 to capitalise on this.

 ---